The street in an Italian city

 Contraction with Vowels:

-When questo/questa is followed by a word beginning with a vowel, drop the final vowel and use an apostrophe:
+When questo or questa is followed by a word that begins with a vowel, the final vowel is dropped and replaced with an apostrophe.
+This contraction is very common and helps make pronunciation smoother.

 Quest’anno mi sono laureata.